 - When you started your next period

 Learn more about tracking your menstrual cycle here:

 Perimenopause Heavy Periods: How to Deal with Them

 It can be really annoying to deal with Perimenopausal heavy periods.
 However, here are a few quick tips for handling it in style.

-Consider Using a Menstrual Cup
+Consider Using a Period Cup